davidneedsmorecoffee/SQLAlchemy-and-flaskAPI/README.md

 ## Part I: Climate Analysis and Exploration

-* All analyses described were performed using SQLAlchemy ORM queries, Pandas, and/or Matplotlib (see `exploratory climate analysis_DL_clean.ipynb`)
+* All analyses described were performed using SQLAlchemy ORM queries, Pandas, and/or Matplotlib (see `exploratory climate analysis_DL_clean.ipynb`).

 * Used SQLAlchemy `create_engine` to connect to sqlite database.